rust-lang/rust/src/doc/guide.md

 ## Rc and Arc

-Sometimes, you need a variable that is referenced from multiple places (immutably!), lasting as long as any of those places, and disappearing when it is no longer referenced.
+Sometimes you need a variable that is referenced from multiple places (immutably!), lasting as long as any of those places, and disappearing when it is no longer referenced.
 For instance, in a graph-like data structure, a node might be referenced from all of its neighbors.
 In this case, it is not possible